|

 though, but it's in a splint to allow the joint to rest.
 My first fracture.
 I'm not going to let it

 stop me from pursuing this story.
-This story has plagued me for a month and slow typing
+This story has plagued me for a month and slow typing or not, I'm going to try and write it tonight and tomorrow.

 It's been a sad week here.
 On Wednesday, my father's restaurant was demolished by the